Whistleblowers: The UK Perspective

 - ensure UK employees are made aware of the FCA’s and PRA’s whistleblowing services and that they can approach either regulator direct without first raising a concern internally.

 A key component of the SMCR is a requirement for firms to appoint a whistleblowers’ champion with responsibility for ensuring and overseeing the integrity, independence and effectiveness of the firm’s policies and procedures on whistleblowing.
-The FCA expects that this role will be filled by a non-executive director.
-Assignment of specific responsibility for whistleblowing to a senior person – preferably the chairman – was a recommendation of the June 2013 report of the Parliamentary Commission on Banking Standards, Changing Banking for Good, and is consistent with the broader trend towards senior management responsibility in the UK regulatory regime.
-This is reflected both in the fact that the whistleblowers’ champion is now a prescribed responsibility under the SMCR, and in the guidance that the whistleblowers’ champion should have a level of authority within the firm sufficient to carry out their function.
+The FCA expects that this role will be filled by a non-executive director, if the firm has one.

 The FCA’s rules require a firm to include in a settlement agreement with a worker a term making clear that nothing in that settlement agreement prevents the worker from making a protected disclosure.

 In exceptional circumstances, the Competition and Markets Authority (CMA) offers rewards of up to £100,000 for information about cartel activity.
-The rewards are provided at the discretion of the CMA subject to factors including the value of the information, the harm done to consumers and the risk the whistleblower has taken to provide the information.
+The rewards are provided at the discretion of the CMA subject to factors including the value of the information, the harm done to the economy and consumers, the risk the whistleblower has taken to provide the information, and the effort involved.
+The CMA actively encourages whistleblowing and self-reporting through various campaigns, guidance and its leniency regime.

-The SFO launched its whistleblowing service in 2011.
-Originally established as a telephone hotline, reports are now made electronically to the SFO’s Intelligence Unit through its secure reporting form.
-The SFO reporting service enables companies’ executives, staff, professional advisers and business associates to provide information about cases of serious fraud, bribery or corruption – whether as a whistleblower or on behalf of a company making a self-report.
-Whistleblowers are initially encouraged to follow the whistleblowing procedures in their own organisation if they suspect wrongdoing in the workplace.
+The Serious Fraud Office’s (SFO) reporting service enables the reporting of information about serious fraud, bribery or corruption – whether as a whistleblower or on behalf of a company making a self-report.
+Whistleblowers are initially encouraged to follow the whistleblowing procedures in their own organisation if they suspect wrongdoing.
 If the whistleblower is not comfortable, or there are no procedures, then they should approach the SFO or another prescribed body.

-Businesses have realised that, to fulfil their obligations to respect human rights under the UNGPs and report effectively pursuant to these disclosure regimes, they need to conduct more extensive due diligence on their operations to understand their potential human rights risks and impacts.
-A properly functioning whistleblower system should enable human rights impacts to be identified, managed and (hopefully) remediated early and completely, preventing harm from escalating.
-Many companies have implemented whistleblowing policies to support the management of human rights and supply chain risk, which is recommended in Home Office guidance.
+Businesses have realised that, to fulfil their obligations to respect human rights under the UNGPs and comply with applicable legislative regimes, they need to review their policies and procedural frameworks to ensure they understand their potential human rights risks and impacts.
+Many companies have implemented whistleblowing policies to support the management of human rights and supply-chain risk, which is recommended in Home Office guidance.
+It is best practice for a whistleblowing mechanism to be open to all workers (including contractors) rather than just employees.
+Companies have therefore increasingly opened up their processes to those in their supply chains, particularly where they are involved in high-risk activities or jurisdictions.

-When representing a regulated firm involved in a whistleblowing investigation, regard must be had both to the firm’s compliance with the systems and controls requirements outlined above and to individual managers’ personal obligations under the SMCR.
+When representing a regulated firm involved in a whistleblowing investigation, regard must be had both to the firm’s compliance with the systems and controls requirements outlined above and to individual managers’ personal SMCR obligations.

 The FCA/PRA Individual Conduct Rule 3 stipulates that relevant individuals must be open and co-operative with the FCA, the PRA and other regulators with appropriate jurisdiction.
 The FCA’s Code of Conduct Handbook (COCON) provides specific guidance as to what this rule requires.